Reconstituted Milk Processing Description

 UHT treatment system of reconstituted milk

-Before milk UHT treatment, it needs to be preheated to 60-70℃ for degassing and homogenization.
-After that, the milk will be heated to 137℃ and held for 3-5S for sterilizing by hot water indirect heating.
-Then the reconstituted milk will be cooled to 30℃ for aseptic filling or 85℃ for hot filling.
+When the reconstituted milk is filled into the Tetra Pak package, before milk UHT treatment, it needs to be preheated to 60-70℃ for degassing and homogenization.
+After that, the milk will be heated to 137℃ and held for 3-5S for sterilizing by hot water indirect heating. and then the reconstituted milk will be cooled to 30℃ for aseptic filling.

 The reconstituted milk can be aseptically filled into Tetra Pak cartons, after filling, there is no need for secondary sterilizing.